 - Conversation History: Mobile clients using the Enterprise Edition of Skype for Business can view call logs, conversation history, and missed IMs.

-- New features for Android Devices: Android users now have access to the same Skype for Business features as iOS and Windows devices.
-New features include the ability to continue/rejoin conversations, activate certificate and passive authentication, invite additional people to a conversation, join a meeting without being a Skype for Business client, enable a smartphone user interface on a tablet, and add/remove meeting participants.
+- Features for Android Devices: Android users now have access to the same Skype for Business features as iOS and Windows devices.
+Features include the ability to continue/rejoin conversations, activate certificate and passive authentication, invite additional people to a conversation, join a meeting without being a Skype for Business client, enable a smartphone user interface on a tablet, and add/remove meeting participants.

 Hybrid Environment Support